aoloe/scribus-manual-first-steps/content/basic-preferences/basic-preferences.md

   - and A1 and A2 if you plan to create big posters.
 - If you're in the US, UK or Canada you can add:
   - TBC

+You don't have to add all the formats you could possibly want to use in the future, just the you're likely to use: you can always come back to the preferences and add further formats!